 As part of The Organization's liquidity management practices, it has a policy to structure its financial assets to be available as its general expenditures, liabilities, and other obligations come due.
+Occasionally, the board designates a portion of any operating surplus to its board designated funds (see Note 11 below.
+These funds were established by the governing board and can be drawn upon in the event of financial distress or an immediate liquidity need resulting from events outside the typical life cycle of converting financial assets to cash or settling financial liabilities.

-NOTE 10 - BOARD RESTRICTED ENDOWMENT FUND
+NOTE 10 - ENDOWMENT FUND

-The Organization has an endowment investments program that will serve the current and long-term needs of the Organization such as providing financial aid for certain students and support of ongoing concert seasons.
+The Organization has an endowment investments program that will serve the current and longterm needs of the Organization such as providing financial aid for certain students and support of ongoing concert seasons.
 Endowment fund investments are acquired in the name of the Organization and are held by a custodian bank.